openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

    # fsfreeze -f / && read x; fsfreeze -u /

-After this command it is common practice to call :command:`nova image-create` from your workstation, and once done press enter in your instance shell to unfreeze it.
+After this command it is common practice to call :command:`openstack image create` from your workstation, and once done press enter in your instance shell to unfreeze it.
 Obviously you could automate this, but at least it will let you properly synchronize.

 **Ensuring Snapshots of Windows Guests Are Consistent**